Selim-Emir-Can/RoMeLa-YORI-Team-ModularGasSensor/Gravity: Formaldehyde (HCHO) Sensor/README.md

 # Gravity: Formaldehyde (HCHO) Sensor

 ## Table of Contents
 * [Summary](#Summary)
 * [Setup](#Setup)
 * [Installation](#Installation)

 ## Summary

-The Gravity: Formaldehyde (HCHO) Sensor has a 5V voltage source, GND, and a data pin.
+The Gravity: Formaldehyde (HCHO) Sensor has a VCC pin, GND pin, and a data pin.
+The sensor has a DAC mode and a UART mode.
 Setting the Formaldehyde (HCHO) Sensor to DAC mode, using an MCP3008 ADC converter, a Raspberry Pi Zero 2W, and DFRobotHCHOSensor.py voltage data corrolated to ozone concentration can be displayed in real time.

 ## Setup

 ### MCP3008 ADC Converter
 * connect the GPIO 18 pin to Clock (CLK)
 * connect the GPIO 23 pin to Master Input Slave Output (MISO)